Generalized preferential attachment: tunable power-law degree distribution and clustering coefficient: Preferential Attachment Random Graph Models

 \section{Preferential Attachment Random Graph Models}

-In 1999, Barab\'asi and Albert observed~\cite{BA} that the degree distribution of the World Wide Web follows the power law with the exponent approximated by~$-2.1$.
-As a possible explanation for this phenomenon, they proposed a graph construction stochastic process, which is a Markov chain of graphs, governed by the preferential attachment.
+In 1999, Barab\'asi and Albert observed~\cite{BA} that the degree distribution of the World Wide Web follows the power law with the parameter $\sim 2.1$.
+As a possible explanation for this phenomenon, they proposed a graph construction stochastic process, which is a Markov chain of graphs, governed by the \emph{preferential attachment}.
 At each time step in the process, a new vertex is added to the graph and is joined to $m$ different vertices already existing in the graph chosen with probabilities proportional to their degrees.

-Denote by $d_i^n$ the degree of the vertex $i$ in the growing graph at time $n$.
-For at each step $m$ edges are added, we have $\sum_i d_i^n = 2 m n$.
-This observation with the preferential attachment rule imply that
+Denote by $d_v^n$ the degree of a vertex $v$ in the growing graph at time $n$.
+At each step $m$ edges are added, so we have $\sum_v d_v^n = 2 m n$.
+This observation and the preferential attachment rule imply that

+where $\mathbf{P}$ denotes the probability of an event.
 Note that the condition (\ref{SimplePrefAttach}) on the attachment probability does not specify the distribution of $m$ vertices to be joined to, in particular their dependence.
 Therefore, it would be more accurate to say that Barab\'asi and Albert proposed not a single model, but a class of models.
-As it was shown later , there is a whole range of models that fit the \BA\ description, but possess very different behavior.
+As it was shown later, there is a whole range of models that fit the \BA\ description, but possess very different behavior.

 \begin{theorem}[Bollob\'as, Riordan \cite{Math_Results}] Let $f(n)$, $n \geq 2$, be any integer valued function with $f(2) = 0$ and $f(n) \leq f(n + 1) \leq f(n) + 1$ for every $n \geq 2$, such that $f(n) \rightarrow \infty$ as $n \rightarrow \infty$.
 Then there is a random graph process $T(n)$ satisfying (\ref{SimplePrefAttach}) such that, with probability $1$, $T(n)$ has exactly $f(n)$ triangles for all sufficiently large $n$. \end{theorem}